-Family Solutions of Ohio — Family Solutions of Ohio is a nonprofit behavioral healthcare organization that provides multiple services for children and families in the Columbus area.
-Visit this website to learn more about some of the services the organization provides, including mental health rehabilitation.
+Family Solutions of Ohio is a nonprofit behavioral healthcare organization that provides multiple services for children and families in the Columbus area.
+You can visit this website to learn more about some of the services the organization provides, including mental health rehabilitation.
 You can also read more about reasons why families should seek help when there are mental health concerns for children or adults.

 Family Solutions of Ohio

 Columbus, Ohio 43220

 The Legislative Service Commission publishes the Ohio Revised Code and the Ohio Administrative Code.
 You can visit this link to view Ohio Revised Code § 2907.33, the section of the code’s sex offenses chapter that speaks to the offense of deception to obtain matter harmful to juveniles.

 You can also read the letter of Ohio’s law and download an authenticated pdf of the section.
 By viewing the law online, you can link to other aspects of the Ohio criminal code that serve to define important terms, explain penalties, and so on.

 This section of the Ohio Revised Code lists all the offenses that cannot be expunged from the offender’s record.
 Deception to obtain matter harmful to juveniles is listed as such an offense, along with first- and second-degree felonies, as well as violent crimes with felony or first-degree misdemeanor charges.